 Barton A. Myers

-Myers teaches courses on the American Civil War, war and society, the U.S. South, and public history.
-His research interests are irregular warfare, soldiers and atrocity, and political dissent.
+Myers teaches courses on the military history, Presidential history, the American Civil War, the U.S. South, and public history.

 Barton A. Myers